bowang-lab/BIONIC/README.md

 ### Usage Tips

-The [configuration parameters table](#configuration-file) provides usage tips for most parameters.
+The [configuration parameters table](#configuration-file) provides usage tips for many parameters.
 Additional suggestions are listed below.
 If you have any questions at all, please open an issue.

 #### Hyperparameter Choice
 - `learning_rate` and `epochs` have the largest effect on training time and performance.